Madelyn-of-Hell/frogger-forever/Docs/log.md

 The Obstacle is a great example of inheritance though: almost *everything* about the child classes are inherited from the parent classes, and the child classes are basically just static instances that exist to set a few specific variables and pass on initialisation variables to the superclass to handle.
 It's pretty great!

+## Player
+==4 August==
+The player went a lot smoother - partly because I didn't have to figure out how to make a resource node while doing it, partly because I already had the framework of the Obstacle to work off, partially just because it doesn't have to handle inheritance or fancy initialisation and just makes the same one player object.
+It was also where I solidified the concept of the grid I was going to work off: not a literal, strict grid but a system that aligns the player to the grid when not being acted on by outside circumstances and then *realigns* them after they stop being acted on by outside forces.